SeanParade/Capstone/docs/SystemDesign/System_Overview.md

 # Breadmin System Overview
 ## What is Breadmin?
 Breadmin is a web-based scheduling system that streamlines the production process of small-scale bakeries.
-It provides automated production scheduling based on your input.
+It provides automated production scheduling based on user input.
 Breadmin includes the following features:
 - Scheduling of product-prep and bake time
 - Analytics based on data collected from orders
 - [ Customization of notifications received from Breadmin ]

-## Features
+## Features of Breadmin
 ### Production Scheduling
 Production Scheduling is the main feature of Breadmin.
+The production scheduler produces a Gantt Chart and list of timed activities in order to product the products inputed.
+It schedules blocks of time using the bakery configuration, product prep-time and bake time, and the orders that are inputted by the user.
+When an order is inputted, the scheduler suggests blocks of time available to complete the order in the required time frame.

 ### Analytics
+Analytics is the subsidiary feature of Breadmin.
+The analytics are generated using data from previous orders and previous production schedules.
+They are then displayed to the user on the analytics page in table and chart form.

 ## How do you use Breadmin?
 ### Login